 William Robert Hamilton, the son of Scottish immigrants Samuel and Mary Hamilton, was born in Newark, New Jersey, on February 16, 1866.
 Billy was the first of two children, the other being his sister, Mary, born two years later.
 By 1870, the Hamilton family had settled in Clinton, Massachusetts, an industrial town in the hub of the New England textile industry.
 Clinton was a textile-producing town with several large factories that produced gingham, rugs, and carpeting.
 Samuel Hamilton found work in a textile mill.
 By the time Billy was 14 years old, he had quit school and joined his father in the mill.

-A left-handed batter and a right-handed thrower, Billy excelled in the semipro leagues around Clinton as a teenager.
+A left-handed batter and a left-handed thrower, Billy excelled in the semipro leagues around Clinton as a teenager.
 He stood only 5-foot-6 as an adult, and weighed 165 pounds, but his thick, muscular legs made him appear heavier.
 Those powerful legs became his greatest asset.
 He was an incredibly swift runner, and was usually the fastest man on the field in any game he played.
 He learned to use his speed to beat out bunts, steal bases, and cover large amounts of ground in the outfield.
 Billy was more interested in playing ball than in building a life as a textile worker, and he realized that his speed was his ticket out of the mill.

 His first professional engagement came in 1887 with Lawrence of the New England League, a team that moved to Salem in mid-July to finish the season.
 The 1888 campaign found Billy in center field for Worcester, also an entry in the New England League.
 He batted .351, scored 76 runs, and stole 72 bases in only 61 games.
 His offensive prowess marked him as a future star, and in July of that year Worcester sold his contract to the Kansas City Cowboys of the American Association, one of the two major leagues in 1888.
 On July 31, Billy made his debut in right field against the Philadelphia Athletics, batting leadoff and going hitless against veteran pitcher Gus Weyhing, who pitched a no-hitter against the hapless Cowboys that day.
 The 22-year-old rookie played in 35 of Kansas City’s remaining 58 games that season, batting .264 and stealing 19 bases for the last-place club.